• Skip to primary navigation

 • White sugar - Choose cane sugar or beet sugar, but keep this white sugar for the best lemonade flavor.

-• Butterfly pea flowers - An ingredient in many tea blends, this is what give the drink it's color.
+• Butterfly pea flowers - An ingredient in many tea blends, this is what give the drink its color.

 • Lemons - Fresh lemon juice is super important for this drink.
 Squeeze a few lemons for the best flavor.
 You'll need about 3 lemons for the recipe.